 Employers and other entities must send copies of 1099s and W-2s to recipients by January 31, so you won’t have them by year-end, but that doesn’t mean you can’t start planning.
 Whenever you have time, start gathering your prior year’s tax payments and any documentation you have for tax credits and deductions.
 If you’re not certain what you may need, there’s no time like the present for a little research.

-If you start gathering your tax-related documents now, you’ll have an easier time preparing your returns in February, March, or April when the deadline is looming.
+If you start gathering your tax-related documents now, you (or your CPA or tax professional) will have an easier time preparing your returns in February, March, or April when the deadline is looming.
 Plus, the earlier you finish your return, the more relaxed you’ll be.
 If you get organized and set up a routine, you might just start looking forward to preparing your return.

 If you’re stressed and anxious every tax filing season, perhaps it’s because you’re not prepared.
 You’ve heard the saying that the only two guarantees in life are death and taxes.
 Since you know you have to file your tax return every April, why not get a head start on the inevitable?